 New Forest Tea Rooms

-Often offering locally-sourced, seasonal produce giving you the opportunity not only can you enjoy the visual wonders of the New Forest but you can taste them too.
+Often offering locally-sourced seasonal produce, giving you the opportunity to not only enjoy the visual wonders of the New Forest but to taste them too, our tearooms are excellent places to visit for delicious food and drink.

 The Old Station Tearooms is, as its name suggests, a former railway station.
 Located near Burley, you can enjoy a scenic walk or cycle along the disused railway line to work up an appetite before stopping at the tearooms for breakfast, lunch or a cream tea.

-Take your tea back in time to the historic Bucker’s Hard, or visit the Bashley Manor Tearooms at the Sammy Miller Motorcycle Museum.
+Take your tea back in time to the historic Bucker’s Hard at The Captain’s Table, or visit the Bashley Manor Tearooms at the Sammy Miller Motorcycle Museum.
 Onsite at the lovely Furzey Gardens is a gorgeous thatched tearoom.
 Cosy up inside, or enjoy your food and drink on their stunning patio outside, overlooking the gardens.

 You will find tea rooms alongside some of the garden centres in the area including the Potting Shed Tea Rooms, near New Milton and in the popular towns and villages of Brockenhurst, Lymington and Lyndhurst.